|

 the entire surface.
 It’s a lot of work, but veneer plaster hides imperfections and joints better than regular plaster,

 and provides a hard coat that protects the paper surface below.
-Cottage cheese or popcorn texture is applied with a

 compressor, hopper and applicator gun.
 Although popcorn ceiling texture isn’t currently in fashion, and you’re